TanStack/router/docs/guide/data-loading.md

   path: 'posts',
   loaderDeps: ({ search: { offset, limit } }) => ({ offset, limit }),
   loader: ({ deps }) => fetchPosts(deps),
+  // Do not cache this route's data after it's unloaded
+  gcTime: 0,
   // Only reload the route when the user navigates to it or when deps change
   shouldReload: false,
 })
 ```

+### Opting out of caching while still preloading

+Even though you may opt-out of short-term caching for your route data, you can still get the benefits of preloading!
+With the above configuration, preloading will still "just work" with the default `preloadGcTime`.
+This means that if a route is preloaded, then navigated to, the route's data will be considered fresh and will not be reloaded.

+If you'd like to opt out of preloading as well, simply don't turn it on via the `routerOptions.defaultPreload` or `routeOptions.preload` options.

 ## Passing through all loader events to an external cache